zxc916684603/ecs/intl.en-US/User Guide/Monitoring/System events.md

 # System events {#concept_gdc_tyz_xdb .concept}

-**System events** are scheduled and recorded maintenance events of ECS.
-System events occur when security updates, invalid operations, or unexpected failures are detected in your ECS instances.
+System events are scheduled and recorded maintenance events of your ECS resources.
+System events occur when security updates, invalid operations, expiration of Subscription instances, overdue payment, or unexpected failures are detected in your ECS instances.
 Your instances will start, restart, stop, or be released when system events occur.

 ## Routine maintenance versus system events {#section_mnp_5yz_xdb .section}